ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 ###  Service Authorization

-After authentication of the peer, workload can perform authorization by verifying that the authenticated identity has the appropriate permissions to access the requested resources and perform required actions.
+After authentication of the peer, a workload can perform authorization by verifying that the authenticated identity has the appropriate permissions to access the requested resources and perform required actions.
 This process involves evaluating the security context described previously.
 The workload validates security context, checks validity of permissions against its security policies to ensure that only authorized actions are allowed.

 ### Delegation and Impersonation